matixezor/AlkohoLove-backend-service/README.md

 To stop `$ docker-compose down --volumes`
 To run just the db `$ docker-compose run -d --service-ports mongodb`
 Db is persisted between launches, to get a brand-new db delete `mongo-data` directory
 Backend on docker will be under `http://localhost:8008/docs`
+To run with image handling add env variable to `Dockerfile` `ENV CLOUDINARY_URL <get from heroku>`

 ## Tests